lagom/online-auction-java/README.md

 ## Importing into IDEs (optional)

-* To import the online-auction-javaproject into IntellijIDEA you can have a look at [The Lagom Documentation for IDEA](http://www.lagomframework.com/documentation/1.3.x/java/IntellijSbtJava.html)
+* To import the online-auction-java project into IntellijIDEA you can have a look at [The Lagom Documentation for IDEA](http://www.lagomframework.com/documentation/1.3.x/java/IntellijSbtJava.html)
 * To import the online-auction-javaproject into Eclipse you can have a look at [The Lagom Documentation for Eclipse](http://www.lagomframework.com/documentation/1.3.x/java/EclipseSbt.html)
 * You will also need to add Lombok plugin in your IDE for annotations.
 Take a look at [The Lagom Documentation for Lombok](http://www.lagomframework.com/documentation/1.3.x/java/Immutable.html#Lombok)